LiamErens/Mastering_Dewey_Final/README.md

 - Rankings are based on the total points earned.
 Aim for the top spot!

+## NEW FEATURE - Finding call numbers

+- Player is given a Dewey Decimal Call Number and are needed to select the correct category among four options!

 ## Accessing the Web Application

 To access the Mastering Dewey web applicating, click [here](https://masteringdeweypart2.azurewebsites.net).